 It’s hard to resist the orange rooftops reflected in the crystal clear blue waters of the Adriatic Sea along the Croatian coast.
 Last summer, I had the pleasure of visiting Croatia after my trip to Sweden and I fell head over heels for the country.
 My sister and I flew into Croatia from Stockholm and met the rest of our family for the start of our multigenerational trip — across the ten of us we represented four generations!

 If you’re thinking about taking to your own trip to Croatia, I encourage you to do so earlier rather than later as it’s becoming a more popular (and crowded) destination every year.
 To help you get started, I’ve outlined the Croatia itinerary I took for my trip.
-Check out the full Lonely Planet Croatia guide to take with you!
+Check out the full Lonely Planet Croatia guide to take with you (and get 10% off when you use the code LITTLETHINGS10)!
 Want a more personalized itinerary?
 Check out my travel planning services!

 Day 1 – 2: Zagreb